Skip to content

 40.159.100.6 # example WAN ip

-sudo echo "YOUR_PUBLIC_IP_ADDRESS" >> /etc/csf/ui/ui.allow
+echo "YOUR_PUBLIC_IP_ADDRESS" | sudo tee -a /etc/csf/ui/ui.allow

-The CSF web interface works under the lfd daemon _LFD_.
-We need to restart the LFD on your system using the following command:
+The CSF web interface works under the lfd daemon LFD.
+We need to restart the LFD on your system using the command:

 sudo service lfd restart